Professional Reviews

 Unlike the desktop apps, TunnelBear’s Android app doesn’t have convenient connection options like automatically launching when your device starts or adding trusted networks that TunnelBear will automatically connect to.

-I like that TunnelBear’s iOS app includes the SplitBear (split-tunneling) feature, but you can only choose which websites to exclude from your VPN connection — you can’t exclude apps.
+I also like that TunnelBear’s iOS app includes the SplitBear (split-tunneling) feature, but you can only choose which websites and subdomains to exclude from your VPN connection — you can’t exclude apps.
 This is beyond TunnelBear’s control, however, as iOS doesn’t support app-based split-tunneling.

 There are better iOS apps out there that have more features, but TunnelBear’s iOS app is user-friendly and it does have those cute bears!